 Below is a list of firms that meet the definition of "disciplined firm" under this Rule.
 This list is comprised of firms that were disciplined within the last three years.

-- Maxxtrade, Inc.
+- ACAP Financial, Inc.

-- Pinnacle Partners Financial Corporation
+- Lawson Financial Corporation

-- Viewpoint Securities, LLC
+- Red River Securities, LLC